 Want to know when Japan will reopen its borders?
 Subscribe to Kanpai’s Newsletter and get information on real time:

-Due to the winter 3rd Covid wave, the new variants and a delayed vaccination schedule (see below), the opening to tourists was delayed in regard of the primary schedule.
-An access protocol is expected in 2021.
+Due to the 3rd, 4th, and 5th Covid waves, the new variants and a delayed vaccination schedule (see below), the opening to tourists was delayed in regard of the primary schedule.

 March brought disappointment regarding summer 2021: announcement was made that even travelers with tickets for the Olympic and Paralympic Games (about 1 million tickets were sold overseas) will not be allowed in Japan to attend the sport events.

 At the moment, the most likely timeline for Japan’s reopening to tourism is expected at best from late 2021 / early 2022, when Western developed countries and obviously Japan will have reached the herd immunity thanks to vaccination.

 After the borders’ reopening prospective tourists will probably have to deal with: